 As long as you stay branded as a buyer’s most-talented low-budget option, they’ll keep you there!
 (Tweet that!)
 Because they NEED someone as talented as you, there.
 Truth is, they need someone as talented as you EVERYwhere… and you don’t graduate to the higher budget file while you’re saying yes to lower ones.

-Reminder: If you’re in our Get in Gear for the Next Tier membership, we have a very special guest on today’s live round call!
+Reminder: If you’re in our Get in Gear for the Next Tier membership, we have a very special guest coming up on our next live call!
 It’s publicist Deborah Mellman and OMG are we gonna have a blast digging deep on how you can be your own publicist ’til it’s time to hire someone as brilliant as Deb!

 And finally, Emmy-winning director Mary Lou Belli (for whom I’ve had the pleasure of casting now and then) has released her latest book (and I’m IN IT, y’all!!!): Acting for the Screen (a part of the PERFORM series).
 I freakin’ love collaborating with such amazing humans and I hope you celebrate getting to do that too!